eonist/GitSync-applescript/README.md

 - [ ] Optional custom commit and push intervals
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff git writes about in their readme file?
 - [ ] Account for keychain passwords with special chars.
 They may be in hex format.
 Decode the hex.
-- [ ] Skip synchronising if the remote is ahead, see research.txt doc for this
+- [ ] Skip synchronising if the remote is ahead more info [here](https://github.com/eonist/GitSync/issues/17)
 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Test with bitbucket private repo
 - [ ] Shorten the FAQ list